 I published more than thirty between international peer-reviewed journals and conference papers.
 I published one book about advanced wireless random access systems, one book chapter and I hold three patents.

-I have been advisor of one Ph.D. and I mentored several M.S. and B.A. students, I served twice as member of Ph.D. evaluation committees, once as B.A. thesis defense evaluation committee president and I have been session chair at several IEEE-funded international conferences.
+I have been advisor of one Ph.D. and I mentored several M.S. and B.A. students, I served twice as member of Ph.D. evaluation committees, twice as B.A. thesis defense evaluation committee president and I have been session chair at several IEEE-funded international conferences.

 My research interests lie in the fields of satellite and UAV communications, Information Theory, machine learning, video streaming, interference management, Internet of things (IoT) and robotics.